-18 B. Exploration of the Nursing or Health Topic
+B. Exploration of the Nursing Issue

 Present the topic using related research studies and relevant literature.
 Discuss research findings, theoretical perspectives, points of view, and issues arising from your review that support your position statements.
+Develop the relationship between the issue and your concept.